 - Your Boss Disrupts Your Life Without a Care

 There is another phrase that I would like to share with you.
-Some of you have heard it, some of you haven’t.
+Some of you have heard it, and some of you haven’t.
 Either way, you need to take it to heart.
 “The fortune is in the follow-up.”
-In many ways, it would be difficult to find a more accurate statement for this topic and this is especially true when you consider the ramifications of not doing so.
+In many ways, it would be difficult to find a more accurate statement for this topic, and this is especially true when you consider the ramifications of not doing so.
 Act accordingly.

 Be sure to check out my article titled, “Breaking Down Ethical Reasoning.”